felixterpstra/classy/README.md

 You'll need the following environment variables set up (assuming you want to use Postgres on Heroku here)
 ```
-DATABASE_URL="postgresql://localhost/classy_dev"
+export CLASSY_DATABASE_URL="postgresql://localhost/classy_dev"
 ```
 ### Setup

-Setup Postgress (or any other RMDS, but we'll use postgresql from here on in as our example)
+Setup Postgres (or any other RMDS, but we'll use postgresql from here on in as our example)

 run
 ```